ajaggapa/deploy-konflux-operator/readme.md

 The script follows these steps when deploying an operator:

-1. **Authenticate to registries** - Validates Quay.io and internal registry credentials
+1. **Authenticate to registries** - Validates Quay.io and internal registry credentials (mirror mode) or updates cluster pull-secret (proxy mode)
-2. **Mirror FBC images** (Disconnected only) - Copies FBC images to internal registry
+2. **Mirror FBC images** (Disconnected mirror mode only) - Copies FBC images to internal registry
 3. **Extract metadata** - Reads operator details (name, namespace, channel, install mode) from FBC
-4. **Mirror related images** (Disconnected only) - Copies all operator container images to internal registry
+4. **Mirror related images** (Disconnected mirror mode only) - Copies all operator container images to internal registry
-5. **Update cluster pull-secret** (Connected only) - Adds Quay.io credentials to cluster
+5. **Update cluster pull-secret** (Connected mode or disconnected proxy mode) - Adds credentials to cluster
-6. **Configure insecure registry** (Disconnected only) - Adds internal registry to cluster configuration
+6. **Configure insecure registry** (Disconnected only) - Adds internal registry or proxy to cluster configuration
 7. **Create IDMS** - Sets up image redirect rules (one per operator)
 8. **Wait for MCP update** - Waits for cluster nodes to apply new configuration (once for all operators)
 9. **Create CatalogSource** - Registers operator catalog